 A Natural Option

 For some, finding more natural ways to treat a migraine aligns with their best interests, especially if they suffer from migraines multiple times a week.
 Studies have shown that the endocannabinoid system does help regulate facets of the body, such as pain management.
-Many chronic migraine sufferers have said that using marijuana for their symptoms has helped relieve pain associated with the condition.
+Many chronic migraine sufferers have said that

 There are many different ways to consume medical cannabis for migraine relief.
 Pain reduction can be accomplished by consuming marijuana in any of the traditional fashions, including taking edibles, smoking a joint, taking a hit from a bong, or using CBD products.